LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/html-me-part1.rst

       <body></body>
    </html>

-Fill each element with some appropriate content.
-You can start by removing the snippet ``<p>YOUR NAME</p>`` that you used during setup.
+You can now fill each element with some appropriate content.

 Getting to Work
 -----------------